-- b.
+- a.
+It is important to consider where and how appropriate external expertise can be deployed - b.
 It is important to consider how schools and alliances can be incentivised to provide the sustained resources and commitment required for effective CPDL.
 It is important to emphasise here that time on its own is not the answer - quality is just as important. - c.
 The skills and knowledge required by facilitators of CPDL are particularly key whether these are internal or external to schools so there is a need to consider how these might be developed in a more effective way. - d.
 CPDL should consider the importance of focussing on generic and subject specific pedagogy, so it is important to also consider how subject expertise can be developed alongside more generic aspects as part of CPDL. - e.
 While peer support and learning is a fundamental ingredient of effective CPDL, it is not sufficient in its own right. - f.
 A number of findings emphasise the importance of the use of evidence; both evidence from pupils' responses to teachers' developing understanding and practices and to the importance of the strength of the evidence and rationale underpinning the CPDL.